Online Family Nurse Practitioner (FNP) Program

 FNP Admission

-We offer five start dates throughout the year: in January, March, May, September, and November.
+We offer three start dates throughout the year: in January, May, and September.
 Admission is conducted on a rolling basis.
 Review our application requirements and request information to learn more.
 An admission counselor will be available to help guide you through the application process and answer your questions about the program.

 Application Deadline